Doctors Note Logo

 The encouraging part?
 For many people, improving sleep habits leads to noticeable improvements within days to weeks.

 Pay attention to what your body is telling you.
-Consider using Ubie's free AI-powered Sleep Deprivation symptom checker to understand your symptoms better and get guidance on next steps, and don't hesitate to speak to a doctor if symptoms feel severe, persistent, or potentially life-threatening.
+If you're unsure whether your symptoms are related to sleep deprivation, Ubie's free AI-powered symptom checker can provide personalized insights in just a few minutes, and don't hesitate to speak to a doctor if symptoms feel severe, persistent, or potentially life-threatening.

 Sleep is not a luxury.
 It's a biological requirement — and your reaction time depends on it.